7 Ayurvedic Smoothie Recipes by Body Type

 When to Enjoy Your Smoothie

-- Best time: 10-11 AM as a mid-morning nourishment, or 3-4 PM as an afternoon lift
+- Best time: 10 to 11 AM as mid-morning nourishment, or 3 to 4 PM as an afternoon lift

 - Avoid: First thing in the morning (especially Vata and Kapha) or after 6 PM

-- Frequency: 3-4 times per week is a good rhythm; do not replace all meals with smoothies
+- Frequency: 3 to 4 times a week is a good rhythm.
+Don't replace every meal with a smoothie

 Next Steps

-- Know your dosha — Take our dosha quiz to choose the right smoothie
+- Know your dosha.
+Take our dosha quiz to pick the right smoothie

 Frequently Asked Questions

-Traditional Ayurveda is cautious about cold, raw blended drinks as they can dampen digestive fire (agni).
-However, smoothies can be made Ayurveda-friendly by using room-temperature or warm liquids, adding digestive spices, and choosing ingredients that match your dosha.
+Traditional Ayurveda is cautious about cold, raw blended drinks because they dampen digestive fire (agni).
+You can make smoothies Ayurveda-friendly by using room-temperature or warm liquids, adding digestive spices, and choosing ingredients that match your dosha.

 For Vata and Kapha types, warm or room-temperature smoothies are recommended.
 Pitta types can enjoy cool (not ice-cold) smoothies, especially in summer.
-Avoid adding ice to any Ayurvedic smoothie, as it significantly dampens digestive fire.
+Skip the ice in any Ayurvedic smoothie.
+It significantly dampens digestive fire.

-Mid-morning (10-11 AM) or as a light afternoon snack is ideal.
-Avoid smoothies first thing in the morning on an empty stomach if you have weak digestion.
-Lunch smoothies should not replace a proper cooked meal.
+Mid-morning (10 to 11 AM) or as a light afternoon snack is ideal.
+Skip smoothies first thing on an empty stomach if your digestion is weak.
+A lunch smoothie shouldn't replace a proper cooked meal.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.